Pyreweb/batchCollection/README.md

 ##Remarks
 If no **idAttribute** is set for the collection, it try to use `alloy_id` on the `updateAll` and `deleteAll` methods.
 On the `inserAll`method, it ignore datas set on `alloy_id`.

 If you require the lib multiple times, it keeps the setted vars from last instance.
-I'll maybe do something about this.
+I'll maybe should do something about this.